DeclarativeHub/ReactiveKit/README.md

 name.send(completion: .finished)
 ```

 > Note: When using ReactiveKit you should actually use `PassthroughSubject` instead.
-It has the same behaviour and interface as `Subject` we defined here - just a different name in order to be consistent with ReactiveX API.
+It has the same behaviour and interface as `Subject` we defined here - just a different name in order to be consistent with the ReactiveX API.

 As you can see, we do not have a producer closure, rather we send events to the subject itself.
 The subject then propagates those events to its own observers.

-Subjects are useful when we need to convert actions from imperative world into signals in reactive world.
+Subjects are useful when we need to convert actions from the imperative world into signals in the reactive world.
 For example, say we needed view controller appearance events as a signal.
-We can make a subject property and then send events to it from `viewDidAppear` override.
-Such subject would then represent a signal of view controller appearance events.
+We can make a subject property and then send events to it from the `viewDidAppear` override.
+Such a subject would then represent a signal of view controller appearance events.

 ```swift
 class MyViewController: UIViewController {